bytefair/scentric/readme.md

 __v0.2__

 * Added Rainbow.js for code theming out of the box.
 Use `<code data-language="generic"></code>` to set the language type.
 The generic highlighter is suprisingly good for most applications and I used it as is to save space (only 1.2k!), but you can add support for specific languages.
 Visit the Rainbow website for more documentation, languages, and themes.
 This jQuery plugin is located in plugins.js
+* Moved all the Boilerplate style loading over to be handled by WordPress, like it wants.

 ### Features from the original theme documentation: